-PMI estimated that above 90% of its water footprint can be linked to its agricultural supply chain, therefore it is there that the biggest margins for reducing and managing risks related to water issues are.
+PMI estimated that over 90% of its water footprint can be linked to its agricultural supply chain, therefore it is there that the biggest margins for reducing and managing risks related to water issues are.
 With the risk monitoring system in place, both at global and local levels, combined with the annual water related data collection at farm level, we have access to reliable data to support business decisions towards implementing interventions to improve local conditions within the supply chain and increase the resilience of farming communities linked to our operations.
 A more resilient supply chain, especially in relation to water conditions in the watershed can lead to more continuity in the business, better capabilities in tackling extreme events and conditions, and more efficiency in the usage of resource water for tobacco growing.
 By increasing supply chain resilience, PMI is expecting to improve farmers' conditions, and to prevent physical climate risks such as droughts, extended heatwaves and others from impacting the production of raw materials.
 PMI's strategy has focused on establishing GAP as a standard for suppliers and providing technical assistance to partners in the supply chain to prevent and/or mitigate water risks from materializing.
 To seize these opportunities, PMI yearly assesses its water risks within its supply chain and shares results with key suppliers.
-In 2019 we extended the roll out of our local water risk assessments in collaboration with our suppliers in seven designated areas in Canada, India, Mexico, Mozambique, North Macedonia, Philippines and Turkey.
-PMI uses the results to implement initiatives on irrigation and soil conservation practices with farmers to improve agricultural resiliency to water-related negative impacts such as flood and drought.
-Collective action with our tobacco suppliers and NGOs includes watershed management, e.g. in Brazil the development of drought and flood tolerant seed varieties, as well as access to water, sanitation, and hygiene (WASH) services for farmers and their workers, e.g. in Mozambique.
-By increasing supply chain resilience, PMI is expecting to improve farmers' conditions, and to prevent physical climate risks such as droughts, extended heatwaves and other water-risks from impacting the production of raw materials, which could impact PMI's business.
+In 2020 PMI extended the roll out of our local water risk assessments in collaboration with our suppliers in 8 tobacco growing areas (TGAs): Indonesia, Italy, Spain, Pakistan, 2 TGAs in China, and 2 TGAs in Brazil.
+PMI uses the results to implement initiatives on irrigation and soil conservation practices watershed management, e.g. in Brazil the development of drought and flood tolerant seed varieties, as well as access to water, sanitation, and hygiene (WASH) services for farmers and workers in Malawi and Mozambique.
+By increasing supply chain resilience, PMI is expecting to improve farmers' conditions, as well as access to water, sanit